Alphaslash/Customer-Segmentation/README.md

-# Customer Segmentation – ML Project
+# Customer Segmentation App

-This project implements a customer segmentation application using KMeans clustering on customer behavioral and demographic data.
-The app predicts customer segments to help businesses target marketing and improve customer engagement strategies.
+This project implements a Customer Segmentation application using machine learning.
+The app allows users to input customer details and predicts the customer segment based on a pre-trained KMeans clustering model.

 ---

 ## 📌 Objectives

-- Develop a machine learning model to segment customers based on purchasing behavior and demographics.
+- Build a customer segmentation model using KMeans clustering.
-- Build an interactive Streamlit web app to input customer details and predict segments.
+- Develop a Streamlit app to interactively predict customer segments.
-- Interpret customer clusters with meaningful segment names.
-- Enable businesses to understand their customer base for targeted marketing.
+- Provide actionable business insights based on customer clusters.

 ---

 ## 📁 Files Included

-- `Segmentation.py` – Streamlit app source code for customer input and segmentation prediction.
+- `Segmentation.py` – Streamlit app code for customer segmentation.
-- `kmeans_model.pkl` – Pre-trained KMeans clustering model serialized with joblib.
+- `kmeans_model.pkl` – Pre-trained KMeans clustering model.
-- `scaler.pkl` – StandardScaler object for feature normalization.
+- `scaler.pkl` – StandardScaler object for feature scaling.
-- `requirements.txt` – List of required Python packages.
-- `README.md` – Project documentation.
+- Dataset used for training the model (not included).

 ---